tamjid-ahsan/Housing-price-prediction/README.md

 ### Consider the above one as base model

-It has features with high p value, and residual plots are very abnormal.
+It has several features with high p value, and residual plots are very abnormal.

+To get a better result then I scaled data.

 ## Scaling